Relz/awesome-wm-theme/README.md

 + *graphic_text_editor*.
 You can execute default graphic text editor by pressing `<Mod4> + e`.
 Default value: "subl".
 + *music_player*.
 You can execute default music player by pressing `<Mod4> + m`.
 Default value: "spotify".
 + *session_lock_command*.
 You can lock your session by pressing `<Mod4> + l`.
 Also if you choose "Session lock" power off menu item, this command will be executed.
 Default value: "dm-tool lock".
 + *calendar_command*.
-Calendar will be executed by clicking on calendar and time widgets.
+Calendar will be opened by clicking on calendar and time widgets.
 Google calendar is used by default.
++ *power_manager_settings_command*.
+Power manager settings will be opened by clicking on battery widget.
+Xfce4 Power Manager Settings is used by default.
++ *system_monitor_command*.
+System monitor will be opened by clicking on CPU and memory widget.
+Gnome System Monitor is used by default.
++ *network_configuration_command*.
+Network configuration will be opened by clicking on network widget.
+NetworkManager Connection Editor is used by default.

 ## Panels